Select A Region below to apply now

 - Relay Graduate School of Education classes meet virtually several times a month.

 - The residency is designed as a pathway to a lead teaching position at KIPP Texas Public Schools.

 We are looking for people with a passion for education and a call to serve students from underserved communities.
 Candidates must meet the following requirements in order to apply:

-- Meet the following credit hour requirements (certification-seeking candidates only):
+- Meet the following credit hour requirements:

 - Elementary and middle school candidates: A total of 12 university credit hours from any of the following areas: math, English, science and/or social studies